nayr974/CommonCents/README.md

 [How to Develop](#how-to-develop)

 ## DESCRIPTION
 In this repository is a web application that allows a user to select a merchant of choice, then visit their website.
-It provides a set of two filters, one that allows a user to select a category of card as well as a general text search for
+It provides a set of two filters, one that allows a user to select a category of card, as well as a general text search for the merchant's name.
+A list of merchants are provided by a third party RESTful API.

 ## HOW TO USE